Air transports of heads of state and government: Croatia

-Pilots of the Croatian Air Force fly a low-visibility grey VIP-configured Challenger CL-604 9A-CRO business-jet, acquired in August 1997 to be used by the President, Government and Parliament officials, and other users upon the approval of the Prime Minister, especially in the case of flights for the transportation of organs or seriously injured persons.
-Additionally, Mil Mi-8-1 twin-turbine helicopter is occasionally used for the short-range travel within the country.
+Pilots of the Croatian Air Force fly a low-visibility grey VIP-configured Challenger CL-604 9A-CRO business-jet, acquired in August 1997 to be used by the president, Government and Parliament officials, and other users upon the approval of the prime minister, especially in the case of flights for the transportation of organs or seriously injured persons.
+This aircraft flies under the callsign "9ACRO".
+Additionally, a Mil Mi-8-1 twin-turbine helicopter is occasionally used for the short-range travel within the country.
 Directorate for the Use of Official Aircraft is an expert service of the Government that operates the aircraft.
+Commercial aircraft are used for long-haul flights.